-In 3Q23, NII stood at Euro 3.6 billion, up 2.9 per cent Q/Q, thanks to management of the deposit pass-through particularly in Italy, combined with a supportive interest rate environment.
-NII was up 45.0 per cent Y/Y driven by higher customer loan rates, together with better results in the investment portfolio thanks to higher market rates (3M Euribor average).
+• In 4Q23, NII stood at Euro 3.6 billion, up 0.3 per cent Q/Q, and up 5.7 per cent Y/Y both driven by higher customer loan rates, together with better results in the investment portfolio thanks to higher market rates and partially offset by the negative effects of higher rates on deposits and term funding.
+As at FY23 NII stood at Euro 14 billion, up 31.3 per cent compared to FY22.